Ashe-Sterling/clrblk/README.md

 clrblk -l
 ```

-### Show a full screen of random color blocks that all fade to rancom colors independently.
+### Show a full screen of random color blocks that all fade to new random colors independently
-#### This exists as a demo for SIMD operations, designed for AVX2+
+This exists as a demo for SIMD operations, designed for AVX2+
 ```sh
 clrblk --crazy
 ```